AccelByte/accelbyte-csharp-sdk/docs/custom_operation.md

 ## Testing
-Create a .NET 6 `NUnit Test Project` and include [AccelByte.Sdk](https://www.nuget.org/packages/AccelByte.Sdk/) dependency.
+Create a .NET `NUnit Test Project` and include the [AccelByte.Sdk](https://www.nuget.org/packages/AccelByte.Sdk/) dependency.
 Add reference to your custom operation project inside this test project.

-You can use the code template below to start your sdk test class.
+You can use the code template below to start your SDK test class.
 ```csharp
 using System;
 using NUnit.Framework;